-If you press the end call key (a) or the Reject display key, a call to a VoIP connection is rejected.
-If you press the end call key (b) for a call to the fixed line connection, the ringtone is merely deactivated, as for Silence.
+If you press the end call key or the Reject display key, a call to a VoIP connection is rejected.
+If you press the end call key of or a call to the fixed line connection, the ringtone is merely deactivated, as for Silence.